-With World Arthritis Day approaching on 12th October I thought I would raise awareness of the most common type, which is osteoarthritis.
-Other arthritic conditions, such as rheumatoid arthritis, will be covered in future articles.
+With World Arthritis Day approaching on 12th October, let’s talk about the most common type: osteoarthritis.
+Other arthritic conditions, like rheumatoid arthritis, will be covered in future posts.

 What is osteoarthritis?

-Osteoarthritis is a common condition, particularly in the over 45’s, that causes pain, stiffness, grinding and/or swelling in the joints.
+Osteoarthritis is a common condition that typically affects the over 45’s, potentially causing pain, stiffness, grinding and/or swelling in the joints.
 It can affect any joint in your body, but is most common in the spine, neck, hips, knees and hands.

 ‘Wear and Tear’, or ‘Wear and repair’?